-School out of uniform days is announced in advance with guidelines.
-On these days, students may wear street clothes, including jeans.
+School out of uniform days are announced in advance with guidelines.
+On these days, students may wear street clothes (no PJ's), including jeans.
 Extreme styles of clothing are not to be worn.
-This includes extremely short clothes, spaghetti-strap garments, baggy or over-sized clothes, too tight clothing, midriff-baring or see-through clothes, tank tops with nothing underneath them, clothing that reveals undergarments or clothing with holes or tears.
-Shoes with socks must be worn.
+This includes extremely short clothes (we define short clothes as anything shorter than fingertip length), spaghetti-strap garments, baggy or over-sized clothes, too tight clothing (including no stretch pants), midriff-baring or see-through clothes, tank tops with nothing underneath them, clothing that reveals undergarments or clothing with holes or tears.
+Modesty is expected on out-of-uniform days.
+Clothing must provide full coverage and should not expose cleavage or other areas deemed inappropriate for a school setting Shoes with socks must be worn.
 Conservative dress is encouraged.
 Clothing must not reflect unchristian attitudes, alcohol, tobacco, drugs, sex, violence, inappropriate or derogatory messages.
 The administration reserves the right to make the final decision on appropriate attire.
 Students who choose inappropriate clothing on out of uniform days will call home for a change of clothes.
 If no change is available, a clean uniform will be supplied.